nwomod/nwomod-french/README.md

 # nwomod-french
-NWO mod for Victoria 2 in French
+nwomod in French is a localisation patch for the NWO mod https://github.com/simsulla/nwomod

+##Installation

+Copy the localization .csv file to mod/NWO/localisation, and playe the mod.
+You should now see all text in French.